caffeinated/modules/README.md

 'Module' => 'Caffeinated\Modules\Facades\Module'
 ```

 And that's it!
-Take a sip of your coffee and start coding.
+With your coffee in reach, start building out some awesome modules!

 ---